oddbyte/MC-on-chromebook/README.md

 ## A tutorial on how to put minecraft Java edition on chromebook without using the crappy linux VM
 ![image](https://github.com/OddbyteWasTaken/MC-on-chromebook/assets/141666866/a328a927-d2ea-426e-8709-ae525235259f)

+## Read this please:
+This is so you can install a custom launcher to download mods.
+The default launcher you can download by typing `crew install minecraft` after installing chromebrew.
+This launcher is more difficult to work with, so please just use the custom launcher.

 # Part one: Setting up your chromebook
 ### You WILL have to enable Developer mode to use this method.
 SKIP TO PART TWO IF YOU HAVE DEV MODE ENABLED ALREADY